March towards SQL Server : Day 18 – SQL DBA Interview Questions Answers – SQL Server Cluster -2

 Support for GUID partition table (GPT) disks in cluster storage.
 GPT disks can have partitions larger than two terabytes and have built-in redundancy in the way partition information is stored, unlike master boot record (MBR) disks.

-enter 2.
+can i buy propecia over the counter in canada 2.
 What happens to a running Cluster if the quorum disk fails in Windows Server 2008 Cluster?

 Cluster continues to work but failover will not happen in case of any other failure in the active node.

-where to buy dapoxetine in london 3.
+follow site 3.
 What happens to a running Cluster if the quorum disk fails in Windows Server 2003 Cluster?

 In Windows Server 2003, the Quorum disk resource is required for the Cluster to function.
 In your example, if the Quorum disk suddenly became unavailable to the cluster then both nodes would immediately fail and not be able to restart the cluster service.